CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Unusual increase in CPU load and memory usage.
 ** Implementation of intrusion detection or intrusion prevention systems **

-Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) can be used to detect attempts to attack at an early stage, so that IT operations can be alerted at an early stage (IDS) or an automated response to the attack is initiated (IPS) ,
+Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) can be used to detect attacks at an early stage so that IT operations are alerted early (IDS) or an automated response to the attack is already initiated (IPS) ,

 To do this, IDS / IPS works on the basis of heuristics to distinguish attack attempts from common, desired behaviors and data.
 Accordingly, these heuristics must be updated regularly.
 When updating the heuristics, the instructions for updating virus signatures should be taken into account.
 In addition, the heuristics must be adapted to the OT and its individual circumstances.
 Typical incidents and events that can be detected by such a system are e.g. B. unauthorized access to systems and the unauthorized installation of software or manipulation of data.
 In addition, unintentional and accidental changes (eg in configuration files) can also be detected.